Skip to main content

 Who should choose Copilot Money

-• Design-obsessed users who want the most beautiful mobile budgeting interface available
+• Design-obsessed users who want the most beautiful budgeting interface available on any platform

-• Automation power users who need custom rules for transaction categorization and tagging
+• Automation power users who need the most granular custom rules for transaction categorization and tagging

 • Investors who want detailed portfolio tracking with performance charts and asset allocation